What Are Millennials Looking For With Electronic Payroll Cards?

 Millennials are among the most educated about payment options, but they also expect education and support from their card providers.
 While previous generations generally prefer to speak to a person (often face-to-face), millennials want communication to be available in different formats, such as 24/7 online support, social media customer support, chat, email, etc. so they can choose the option that suits them best.

-Have questions or looking to learn more about prepaid cards?
+Have questions or looking to learn more about electronic payroll cards?
 Feel free to contact us by visiting our contact page.
-DCR offers years of experience and expertise in prepaid card programs—from the launching stage all the way through fulfillment and program management.
+DCR offers years of experience and expertise in electronic payroll card programs—from the launching stage all the way through fulfillment and program management.